jcdavison/blog.antipattern.io/_posts/articles/2015-02-15-fund-a-coder.md

 ### Option #2

 Code Reviewers can choose to exchange their time for Karma.
-Karma points currently don't correlate to anything but it is my plan to get major tech companies in the bay area to contribute funds to the Fund-A-Coder program in a system that correlates to the accumulation of Karma points.
+As soon as possible, I will get large tech companies to make contributions to the Fund-A-Coder program that correlate to the accumulation of Karma.

 ![http://cl.ly/image/2r3i2R1W0Z27/Image%202015-03-03%20at%205.13.56%20PM.png](http://cl.ly/image/2r3i2R1W0Z27/Image%202015-03-03%20at%205.13.56%20PM.png)